tomas/angry_boss/README.md

     $ cd /path/to/your/rails/app
     $ RAILS_ENV=whatever script/angry_boss start 10

-This will load your app's environment and start spawning workers until the count reaches ten.
+This will load your app's environment and start spawning workers until the count reaches 10, as long as there are pending jobs in queue.
 If you call Angry Boss with 0 workers, it will spawn a single worker for one loop, so you can test that your jobs are being processed correctly.

 Monitoring
 --